sherimickelson/LoadBalanceForCESM/README.rst

 About
 -----
 This repository contains code and instructions relevant to the load balancing endeavor for CESM.
+The project was initiated in the Summer of 2020.

 Contributors:
 -------------